-To be in with a chance of securing an advance level apprenticeship, most employers will be looking for an applicant with an intermediate apprenticeship or a strong selection of GCSE results.
+To be in with a chance of securing an advanced level apprenticeship, most employers will be looking for an applicant with an intermediate apprenticeship or a strong selection of GCSE results.
 Typically a good employer would be looking for those with at least five A*-C GCSE’s, two of these being English and maths.
-If you do not feel you have the entry requirements for an advance apprenticeship, it is worth exploring the intermediate option first.
+If you do not feel you have the entry requirements for an advanced apprenticeship, it is worth exploring the intermediate option first.

 A higher level apprenticeship is one of the best you can receive and to reflect this, the entry requirements are a lot higher than the advanced and intermediate levels.
 Most people accepted onto this level will be over 18 and have already achieved an advanced level apprenticeship.
 You may also be considered for this level of apprenticeship if you have a minimum of two A Levels or other relevant work experience that is essential to the job.

 As a new government initiative and the highest of the apprenticeship levels the degree apprenticeship is hard to get accepted for both in entry requirements and the amount of competition for a place, and has higher entry requirements.
 Employers may also offer this degree level to existing employees to progress their skills, so there are many aspects to consider when applying.
 A degree level can require at least five A*-C GCSE grades, three A levels and will usually have a specific entry requirement on top of formal qualifications.
 If you feel you have the qualifications, experience and skills for this level of apprenticeship the best advice is to search for the available places using UCAS’ career search tool and study the individual application requirements.